Dasol: Political History

 Isidro Bustria served the unexpired term of Marcelo A. Jimenez from 1946 until 1948.
 In the 1948 election, Damaso E. Rivera won and served as municipal mayor.
 In 1950, Rivera failed to finish his term and his vice mayor, Segundo Basuel, served his unexpired term.
 In 1952, Cristino R. Jimenez won and served for four consecutive terms (1952–1967), winning three re-elections.
 In 1968, Ramon G. Liceralde won as mayor.
 1976 local elections was suspended due to the existence of martial law.
 Liceralde, was so far the only lawyer-mayor of Dasol.
 In 1978, Benjamin Ochotorena was appointed Municipal Mayor until 1980.
 Ludovico R. Espinosa was elected and served as mayor from July 1980 until the government reorganization on June 10, 1986, by President Corazon Aquino.
 Manuel Bunao was appointed OIC Mayor from June 16, 1986, to November 17, 1986.
 Espinosa appealed and he was reinstalled on November 18, 1986.
 In June 1988, he was elected and served a new mandate.
 In the May 11, 1992 elections, Espinosa was defeated by Sergio N. Jimenez.
 Jimenez also defeated Espinosa in two successive elections (1995,1998).
 Due to term limits set by the Philippine Local Government Code of 1991, Sergio Jimenez gave way to his wife, Angelita Ocampo-Jimenez to run for the 2001 elections.
 Mrs. Jimenez won beating Vice Mayor Moises Alejos.
 In the 2004 elections, Mrs. Jimenez won her second term unchallenged.
 In the 2007 elections, Councilor Noel Nacar challenged Jimenez and won as new mayor of Dasol.
 He then served for three consecutive terms.
 In the 2016 elections, Nacar had his daughter run for mayor as his successor but was defeated by Eric Verzosa, son of former PNP Director General Jesus Verzosa.
+In the 2019 elections, Noel Nacar ran again and won beating incumbent Eric Verzosa.
+In 2022, outgoing vice mayor Rizalde Bernal ran for mayor and beat incumbent Noel Nacar.
+In the 2025 elections, Nacar ran as vice governor of Pangasinan while his wife Baby Nacar ran for mayor but lost to incumbent Rizalde Bernal.